U-BDS/GbmPdxSTR/GbmPdxSTR/www/homepage.md

 `J` refers to Dr. Jann Sarkaria, who provided the Mayo Clinic tumors.

-`X` refers the sample is a xenograph.
+`X` indicates the sample is a xenograph.

 ### Contact information